vczh-libraries/Workflow/README.md

 ### Getting Started
 Here is a simple tutorial to integrate this scripting system to your C++ project:

-* Call `vl::workflow::analyzer::Compile` to compile multiple script files in memory to a `Ptr<vl::workflow::runtime::WfAssembly>`.
+* Call `vl::workflow::emitter::Compile` to compile multiple script files in memory to a `Ptr<vl::workflow::runtime::WfAssembly>`.
     * Call `WfAssembly::Serialize` to serialize the compiled assembly to a stream in binary format.
 If you provide a `vl::stream::FileStream` you can write the assembly to a file.
     * Call the constructor `WfAssembly::WfAssembly` to load a previous compiled assembly from a stream.
 If you provide a `vl::stream::FileStream` you can read the assembly from a file.
 * Create a `vl::workflow::runtime::WfRuntimeGlobalContext` from the assembly before running script functions.
 This context class act as the execution environment for the script to share the global variables.
 If you create multiple context instances, you will get multiple separated environments for global variables.